cloudpanel-io/docs/v2/docs/nodejs/deployment/pm2.md

 ---
-id: deployment
+id: pm2
-title: Deployment
+title: Deployment with pm2
-sidebar_label: Deployment
+sidebar_label: With pm2
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';